snqureshi/united-motors/README.md

 ## MVP

-_The **United Motors** App will allow users to browse through all available cars in the current inventory, look at individual car details and make appointment for a test-drive if they are interested in a specific car.
+_The **United Motors** App will allow users to browse through all available cars in the current inventory, look at individual car details.
 They can narrow their search by car makes and models.
 Employees of United Motors will be able to add new cars, make changes to their existing cars and delete cars from the inventory as they are sold._
 <br>

 ### Goals